 What They Found

-Analyzing 11 randomized controlled trials with 2,268 patients, researchers found that hyperbaric oxygen therapy significantly improved clinical treatment efficacy (RR = 1.19, 95% CI: 1.11-1.28).
+Analyzing 11 randomised controlled trials with 2,268 patients, researchers found that hyperbaric oxygen therapy significantly improved clinical treatment efficacy (RR = 1.19, 95% CI: 1.11-1.28).
 Adjunctive HBOT also significantly enhanced neurological recovery, functional outcomes, and overall quality of life in these patients.

 Canadian Relevance